-Russia is the world's third largest exporter of crude oil, and its economy derives a substantial benefit from earnings derived from these exports.
-Such earnings are used by Russia to fund its war in Ukraine and the EU/G7 have focussed much of their efforts on devising sanctions that reduce Russia's ability to generate revenue from its sales of oil.
+The EU / G7 have focussed much of their efforts on devising sanctions that reduce Russia's ability to generate revenue from its sales of oil.

 These efforts culminated in a meeting of the G7 and EU at Elmau in Germany on 2 September 2022 at which the G7 Finance Ministers committed to implementing a ban on maritime services for Russian origin oil shipments where the Russian oil cargo had been sold above a set price - the "Price Cap".
 The object of the Price Cap is threefold:

 - 1. To maintain the supply of Russian oil to world markets; and - 2.
 To reduce the upward pressure on world oil prices; and - 3.
-To reduce Russia's earnings from its export of crude oil and oil/petroleum products.
+To reduce Russia's earnings from its export of crude oil and oil/Petroleum Products.

 Under the Price Cap scheme those persons that are subject to the jurisdiction of the EU, G7 and other coalition partners such as Australia will be prohibited from transporting and / or providing services (including P&I insurance) that enable the transportation of Russian origin crude oil and oil/petroleum products unless it has been sold at or below the Price Cap.
 The prohibition on services provided by a service provider based in an EU, G7 or other coalition partner jurisdiction extends to shipments by or to third countries that are not part of the EU / G7 coalition and to that extent will have extra territorial effect.
-The Price Cap Scheme is to commence on 5 December 2022 in respect of crude oil cargoes (CN2709-00) (hereinafter referred to as "Crude Oil") and 5 February 2023 in respect of oil/petroleum products (CN2710) (hereinafter referred to as "Petroleum Products").
+The Price Cap Scheme commenced on 5 December 2022 in respect of crude oil cargoes (CN2709-00) (hereinafter referred to as "Crude Oil") and 5 February 2023 in respect of oil/petroleum products (CN2710) (hereinafter referred to as "Petroleum Products")

-On the 2 December 2022 the EU / G7 Coalition announced that the Price Cap for Russian Crude Oil after 5 December 2022 would be initially set at \$60 per barrel.
+On the 2 December 2022 the EU / G7 Coalition announced that the Price Cap for Russian Crude Oil after 5 December 2022 would be initially set at \$60 per barrel subject to review by the G7 coalition.